 In recent years Digital Ink jet has taken over other methods in terms of print resolution (1000 /1800 dpi) & speeds now up to 50 to 120 mts /min for a single pass system.
 Compact Ink jet engines can also be easily integrated into existing machines for a combination of analogue, digital & finishing solutions.

-Digital Nanography: First launched in 2012 by ‘Landa’, and system promised delivery for 2013 wedigitalnanography are still waiting to see the first beta installations in 2018.
+Digital Nanography: First launched in 2012 by ‘Landa’, and system promised delivery for 2013 we are still waiting to see the first beta installations in 2018.
 By Benny Landa’s own admission they are a little late.
 The system uses a revolutionary technique of digital printing to a flat offset blanket, the ink turns to a uniform thin film which according to the manufacturers can be transferred to ANY substrate, no special coatings required.

 ‘Landa’ look like they will now only focus on the wider web format for maximum returns.
 Equipment, Inks, & servicing costs, click charges have yet to be divulged, but will no doubt follow Mr Landa’s previous business models.
 Watch this space!

 In summary these systems are not equal, each offer benefits & disadvantages so do your homework in deciding which best suits your market & applications.
-In most cases a single digital platform is not going to cover all your needs and you may have to invest in a number of different systems in order to compliment the range of applications you have.substrates
+In most cases a single digital platform is not going to cover all your needs and you may have to invest in a number of different systems in order to compliment the range of applications you have.

 Substrates: The simple fact is that if you select any of the above digital systems they do not print on ALL substrates with equal quality.
 Some substrates will print perfectly on one digital system but not another.
 The number of printable substrates are limited by the technology itself.
 Some systems will require all substrates to be specially coated which will be more expensive that standard materials.